the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 (ch-consistency-formatting-sr-two)=
 ### Check 2: Ensure proper title-casing for headers

-The titles of some chapters in _The Turing Way_ do not follow proper title-casing.
+The titles of some chapters in _The Turing Way_ do not use title-casing.
 [Wikipedia](https://en.wikipedia.org/wiki/Title_case) describes title-casing as a capitalisation style used to format the titles and headings of published works.
 Being a citeable reference for individuals seeking to carry out reproducible data science, titles and headings in _The Turing Way_ should be title-cased.

-Although _The Turing Way_ does not follow a specific title capitalisation style, some general (non-exhaustive) rules to consider, include:
+Although _The Turing Way_ does not follow a specific title capitalisation style, some general, non-exhaustive rules to consider include:
 - Capitalise principal or important words
 - Lowercase articles, conjunctions, and prepositions (unless when these are stressed)
 - Capitalise the first and last words

-There are helpful tools, such as [CapitalizeMyTitle](https://capitalizemytitle.com/), that can be used to title-case headers.
+There are helpful tools, such as [CapitalizeMyTitle](https://capitalizemytitle.com/), that can be used to title-case headers when writing your content.
-Headers in _The Turing Way_ can be run through these tools to check if they follow title-casing conventions.
+Furthermore, headers in _The Turing Way_ can be run through these tools to ensure they follow title-casing conventions.
 They can then be replaced within chapters and in the `_toc.yml` as appropriate.

 For example, In {ref}`<mismatched_title_toc>` above, **Using spreadsheets for research data** should be title-cased to **Using Spreadsheets for Research Data**.